qianglise/python-for-hpc/content/cupy.md

 :::{keypoints}
 - GPUs have massive computing power compared to CPU
 - CuPy is a good first step to start
+- CuPy provides GPU accelerated version of many NumPy and Scipy functions
+- Always have both the CPU and GPU versions of your code available so that you can compare performance, as well as validate the results
 - Fine-tuning for optimal performance of real-world applications can be tedioius

 :::